-Conclusion: ADP did not earn any Stars in the Fair Value section, earned three Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of four Stars.
-This quantitatively ranks ADP as a 4 Star-Buy.
+Conclusion: ADP earned one Star in the Fair Value section, earned two Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of four Stars.
+This quantitatively ranks ADP as a 4-Star Strong stock.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 5.4%.
-This dividend growth rate is virtually the same as the 5.5% used in this analysis, thus not providing any margin of safety.
-ADP has a risk rating of 1.00 which classifies it as a low risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 6.3%.
+This dividend growth rate is lower than the 8.6% used in this analysis, thus providing a margin of safety.
+ADP has a risk rating of 1.25 which classifies it as a Low risk stock.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I was long in ADP (0.8% of my Income Portfolio).
-See a list of all my income holdings here.
+Full Disclosure: At the time of this writing, I held no position in ADP (0.0% of my Dividend Growth Portfolio).
+See a list of all my dividend growth holdings here.